 Inventive athletes in Canada created "murderball" for paraplegics, where wheelchair-bound players carry a volleyball down a regulation basketball court and over the end line to score.
 It is a contact sport, with defensive players crashing their wheelchairs into the ball handler to force turnovers and prevent scoring.
 When the game migrated to the U.S., it became known as quad rugby.

 Sharp HealthCare is committed to supporting and promoting this sport for quadriplegics.
 In 1993, the Sharp Shadow quad rugby team was created and went on to become national champions in 1996, 1997, 1998, 2009 and 2010.
-Today, the Sharp Edge team includes some of the original team members.
+Today, the San Diego Sharp Wheelchair Rugby Team includes some of the original team members.

 The quad rugby team travels to compete in California and in out-of-state play.
 For more information, please call 858-939-3048.

 Water sports and sunny San Diego go hand in hand.
 For decades, Sharp has opened up the world of adapted water sports to persons with disabilities.
 First, the Day on the Bay program included adapted sailing, kayaking and waterskiing.
 Then, in 1990, the addition of sit-down Jet Skis was added to the program.
 Today, Sharp offers seven adapted water sports in the Day on the Bay program with the assistance of the Torrey Pines Kiwanis, Kawasaki Motor Sports and Mission Bay Aquatic Center.

 Wheelchair tennis began in San Diego 20 years ago, and the US Wheelchair Tennis Open Championship continues to be held at the Barnes Tennis Center.
 Sharp has been a sponsor of this national championship tournament, providing lunch for participants and volunteers, and transportation for the athletes.